 If you’re injured in a car accident or a work accident, the facts surrounding your accident may be complicated by the injuries and losses sustained, including but not limited to medical bills, loss of income, loss of self-care, mental anguish and/or PTSD that follows accidents, and a lack of overall information needed to move forward.

 A lawyer can help victims of accidents and other malpractice receive not only the legal help that they need but also the care necessary to make the right decisions down the line.
-An experienced lawyer ensures you can continue to make good decisions throughout the entirety of your personal injury claim, and help ensure the law is on your side.
+An experienced lawyer ensures you can continue to make good decisions throughout the entirety of your personal injury claim and helps ensure the law is on your side.
 Further, they ensure that you have the best quality of life possible during a time when you just want to move on with your life.
 A lawyer ensures you can do exactly that, as quickly as possible.

 Of course, the settlement may play out much easier, and there may be peaceful negotiations between both parties.
 However, following accidents where such a breakdown occurs, an experienced personal injury attorney is recommended to ensure your personal injury is compensated fairly.
 They will bring you up to speed on your accident and how it’s covered under personal injury law.
 They’ll also ensure you’re organized through each step.
-There are deadlines that if missed, will bar a victim from collecting on their personal injury.
-Therefore, there are forms of personal injury professionals are aware of.
-They will not only show you how to fill out these personal injury forms but understand the legal process on a deeper level.
+There are deadlines that, if missed, will bar a victim from collecting on their personal injury.
+Therefore, there are forms of personal injury that professionals are aware of.
+They will not only show you how to fill out these personal injury forms but also understand the legal process on a deeper level.

-When two parties cannot agree on the terms of a settlement following accidents, the injury case goes to trial.
+When two parties cannot agree on the terms of a settlement following an accident, the injury case goes to trial.
 Trials are often held in front of a jury of 12 people selected from a pool that includes everyone eligible to serve on juries in your state or county.
 Before you can start the trial process, however, you or your attorney must file what’s called an “offer of proof,” which is essentially a list of all the evidence you wish to present at trial and how it relates to your case of personal injury.
 The defense will then do the same thing: they’ll submit an offer of proof showing which pieces of evidence they believe would support their side of the accident.

 Once both parties have submitted their offers of proof, the judge will decide which pieces of evidence can be admitted.
 If a piece of evidence is deemed inadmissible by the court, it cannot be used at trial; if it’s admitted, then both sides can use it to make their case.
 Following accidents, the judge will also decide which witnesses can be called to testify.
-If the judge decides that certain evidence (such as personal injuries) or witnesses are inadmissible, then he’ll tell both parties so and they can decide whether or not they want to appeal that decision.
+If the judge decides that certain evidence (such as personal injuries) or witnesses are inadmissible, then he’ll tell both parties so, and they can decide whether or not they want to appeal that decision.

-Does the trial site favor against plaintiffs?
+Does the trial site favor plaintiffs?

 If you are the plaintiff in a personal injury case, you may want to avoid a location that is known to favor defendants because this could make it harder for your claim to be heard by an impartial jury that believes you deserve compensation for your personal injury damages.
 On the other hand, if you’re representing yourself as a defendant (and therefore not eligible for legal aid), being tried in such a venue may mean higher odds of getting an acquittal or reduction in damages awarded against you.